Beautiful yogis and yoginis,

 Chaturanga.

-Cobra on the inhale,
+Cobra on the inhale.

 Long spine.

-We're gonna bend alternate knees from side to side with really slow movements.
+Exhale in your downward facing dog in this down dog we're gonna bend alternate knees from side to side with really slow movements.

-Keep the breath long,
+Located and it's released Keep the breath long.

 Keep it smooth.